 A filing is a document that shows proof of financial responsibility.
-It certifies to the government that you have Liability insurance or a Cargo insurance policy with at least the minimum required limits.
-It guarantees the minimum required protection for members of the public who are involved in accidents for which you are deemed legally responsible.
+It certifies to the government that you have Liability insurance and cargo insurance coverage with at least the minimum required limits.
+It guarantees the minimum protection for members of the public who are involved in accidents that you're legally responsible for.

 Commercial vehicles have the potential to cause extensive damage.
-They can be very large, heavy, or possibly hauling hazardous materials.
-Filings provide protection for an accident when there is no coverage, or not enough coverage under the Liability insurance.
+They can be large, heavy and possibly used to haul hazardous materials.
+Filings provide protection for an accident when there is no coverage, or not enough coverage, under the Liability insurance.

 Under the Federal Motor Carrier Safety Act (FMCSA), certain businesses engaged in interstate transportation are required to file a certificate of insurance with the U.S. Department of Transportation.
 This certifies that a federal financial responsibility endorsement has been added to the policy.
 Many states also have state filings requirements.
 State filings are processed and handled the same way as federal filings.

 You should become familiar with the federal and state financial responsibility to determine which will impact your business.
 There are a several online resources to assist you in making those decisions, such as the FMCSA's Safety and Fitness Electronic Records System web site.

 Additional information is provided on this website, and Progressive is always here to help with tips on where to look for filings information.